sammysimmons/Milestone-02---Hangman/README.md

 issue 04 - was getting the hanging woman svg to appear on failure which has been implemented as a "Else" on the function Guess ChosenLetter, you can see this from my comments, to implement this SVG's appearance I implemented a counter function, to register the number of incorrect attempts which result in an SVG's appearance

+manual testing -
 by checking Console.log throughout my project this helped to check if i was targeting the right element, some of these i have left in for examination purposes only.

+also manual testing for css styling was done through the live preview port, in visual code.

+### Outstanding bug -
+outstanding bug that needs some work to it is the function, in which if a letter appears twice it recongnises the match count function.
+This prints to the console however the function does not seem to reconise if a chosen letter in the selected word appears more than once.

 ## Deployment